Andyclark97/Accessibility-Line-Spacing-Tool/README.md

 # Accessibility-Text-Spacing-Tool
-A simple Google Chrome plugin that sets the line spacing to exactly 1.5 times the font size to all text elements within a page.
-Used for testing against WCAG accessibility standard 1.4.12.
+A simple Google Chrome plugin that adjusts text spacing to all elements within a page in compliance with the WCAG accessibility standard 1.4.12:

+Line height (line spacing) to at least 1.5 times the font size;
+Spacing following paragraphs to at least 2 times the font size;
+Letter spacing (tracking) to at least 0.12 times the font size;
+Word spacing to at least 0.16 times the font size.

 Installation: